Dedicado a Max

 "Dedicado a Max" (Spanish for "Dedicated to Max") is the fifth episode of the fifth season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
 The episode aired on March 16, 2020, on AMC in the United States.
 Outside of the United States, the episode premiered on the streaming service Netflix.

-In the episode, Mike awakes in Mexico at one of Gus' ranches after the beatdown in the previous episode.
+In the episode, Mike awakes in Mexico at one of Gus's ranches after the beatdown in the previous episode.
 Meanwhile, Jimmy and Kim draw themselves closer in the Acker vs. Mesa Verde case.